trilobin/greenhouse/README.md

 - Cut one of the two cables in the power line of the humidifier and connect the ends to COM and NO on the relay opposite to the USB-port.
 If you do not know what you are doing here, find a friend who does.
 Don't burn down your house.
 Depending on the power line, you will have anywhere between 12V and 230V running in that cable.
 Put everything in a box so that you will not accidentally touch this during operation.
 - Upload the .uf2-file to your Pico (see "Getting started with the Pico" below)
 - Upload main.py and DHT22.py to the Pico (see "Getting started with the Pico" below)
 - Put the sensor and humidifier in a greenhouse and plug in the power.
-Remember that the pico also needs power through the USB-port.
+Remember that the Pico also needs power through the USB-port.
-- The humidifyer will now run whenever the relative humidity drops below 95%.
+- The humidifier will now run whenever the relative humidity drops below 95%.

 ## Bill of materials